Ecommerce SEO Services in Australia

 Why do most ecommerce stores depend entirely on paid traffic?

-Building organic traffic through SEO takes 3–6 months before meaningful results appear, so most stores default to paid ads for immediate visibility.
-The problem is that paid traffic stops the moment ad spend stops.
-SEO builds compounding traffic — the same investment produces more results over time rather than stopping when the budget runs out.
+SEO takes 3–6 months to show results, so most stores use paid ads for immediate traffic.
+The problem is paid traffic stops the moment you stop spending.
+SEO traffic keeps growing over time with the same investment.

 What is the difference between ecommerce SEO and regular SEO?